19 FEB 2021

 How did you interpret our heritage of Jämtland and the cabinet?

 I’ve always been drawn to 19 century Gustavian country furniture, there is a romance and fairytale quality to the period.
-We decided it would be fitting to have the ceramics in dusky greens, historical reds and cream shades, a very prevalent colour combination in the cabinet designs.
-The watercolour wash mimics the ragwork often used on the paneling, which creates the cabinets rustic patina.
-Traditionally the folk art designs tend to be very symmetrical and ordered with a botanical theme.
-They often include symbolic heart motifs and ribbon flourishes similar to those in the collection.
+We decided it would be fitting to have the ceramics in dusky greens, historical reds and cream shades, a very prevalent color combination in the cabinet designs.
+The watercolor wash mimics the rag work often used on the paneling, which creates the cabinets rustic patina.
+Traditionally the folk-art designs tend to be very symmetrical and ordered with a botanical theme.
+They often include symbolic heart motifs and ribbon flourishes like those in the collection.
 The insect motifs are a nod to the beautiful nature of Jämtland.

 Do you have a dream motif, if so, what is it?

-I go through phases of favourites, but currently I do love drawing snakes and caterpillars.
+I go through phases of favorites, but currently I do love drawing snakes and caterpillars.

 How do you relax, do you have a ritual that you can share with us?

 I walk a lot.
-I find walking through woods particularly calming, the trees have a presence which feels very mystical, it makes me feel very mortal, closer to nature and I realise my every day stresses aren’t very important.
+I find walking through woods particularly calming; the trees have a presence which feels very mystical, it makes me feel very mortal, closer to nature and I realize my every day stresses aren’t very important.

 What is the notion of home to you?

 Home is wherever my partner and dog are.
 We spent the last few years working on various renovation projects so have lived all over the place, but once we unpack a few familiar objects and have coffee in the cupboard it feels like home.